robert-barcelona/simple-express-server-with-roles/README.md

 <p>This app chose to use a database (MongoDB) to cache the data.
 It was thought that this approach -- although complicated for such a small amount of data -- would provide the speed, flexibility and ease of use that would scale easily in a larger, 'real world'application.</p>

 <p>On startup the application retrieves data from the two external data sources and caches the data in a local MongoDB database.
 This data is retrieved by a 'logic' layer which interfaces between the database and the Express routes via Mongoose.
 The data is periodically refreshed from the live data sources to ensure that it is always up-to-date (the frequency of refresh can be set in an environment variable).
 This refresh is not necessary in this case but mimics a real life scenario. </p>
 <p>It would have also been possible to skip the DB caching and simply filter the data via JS itself, perhaps caching the retrieved data in Redis.
 It was felt that a DB solution was more elegant and scalable.</p>

+<p>Note: a possible race condition could develop if an API route were called during DB refresh.
+This would be simple to avoid, but the solution was not implemented since this is a sample application and it is not likely to occur with current parameters. </p>

 ### API routes available

 <h5>Note: all routes are prefaced with 'api/' and -- except for the 'authenticate' route -- require the JWT returned by 'authenticate' as Bearer Token</h5>

+<h5>A collection of sample Postman requests -- with JWT pre-fetched -- for the application API routes is available here: https://www.getpostman.com/collections/13bb27d186e9ac2b1054</h5>

 1. Authenticate: "/authenticate" -- example: http://localhost:4321/api/authenticate
 - method POST